wdi-atx-11/node-express-jwt-tokens/README.md

 app         = express();

 // A secret phrase that only your app knows, so encryption can be consistent.
-We'll use this later. var secret = "onhermajestyssecretservice";
+We'll use this later. var secret = "spectreSkyfallQuantumSolace";
 ```

 Now there are 3 things we're going to need to write:

-- An endpoint to create a token
+- [ ] An endpoint to create a token

-- A middleware that will check for the token
+- [ ] A middleware that will check for the token

-- An error handler for when there _isn't_ a token
+- [ ] An error handler for when there _isn't_ a token

 That's it.

-## Creating a token - Codealong (10 mins)
+## Creating a token

 We don't currently have a controller for authorization, so we're going to put our auth endpoint right in `app.js`.
 You could (and probably should later) extract it out, so that `app.js` doesn't have a bajillion lines of code in it.